-- 9.1 A Duo is two persons on stage dancing side by side, without physical connection for a minimum of 70% of the whole routine.
-This could be either two Special Olympics athletes or one Special Olympics athlete and one Unified Partner. - 9.2 Ballroom - 9.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
-The following elements are required: - 9.2.2 Each dancer of the Duo must execute the required elements - 9.2.2.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 9.2.2.2 The routine needs to include a minimum 6 seconds side-by-side piece. - 9.2.2.3 The routine needs to include a 360degree rotation on one leg
+9.1 A Duo is two persons on stage dancing side by side, without physical connection for a minimum of 70% of the whole routine.
+This could be either two Special Olympics athletes or one Special Olympics athlete and one Unified Partner.

+- 9.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
+The following elements are required: - 9.2.2 Each dancer of the Duo must execute the required elements - 9.2.2.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 9.2.2.2 The routine needs to include a minimum 6 seconds side-by-side piece. - 9.2.2.3 The routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used.